Jamie Wyeth: Other works

-Other noteworthy commissions in addition to Wyeth's portrait of JFK have been the design of a 1971 eight-cent Christmas stamp, the official White House Christmas cards for 1981 and 1984, and the Eunice Kennedy Shriver portrait for use on the 1995 Special Olympics World Summer Games Commemorative coin.
+Other noteworthy commissions in addition to Wyeth's portrait of JFK have been the design of a 1971 eight-cent Christmas stamp, the official White House Christmas cards for 1981 and 1984, and the Eunice Kennedy Shriver portrait for use on the 1995 Special Olympics World Games Commemorative silver dollar.
 He also lent his support to lighthouse preservation efforts in Maine in 1995 with his exhibition, "Island Light".

 Wyeth has illustrated three children's books, The Stray (1979), written by his mother Betsy James Wyeth, Cabbages and Kings (1997), written by Elizabeth Seabrook, and Sammy in the Sky (2011) about the loss of a beloved dog, by Maine author Barbara Walsh.

 Wyeth has also produced detailed miniature dioramas (called tableaux vivants), including two 2013 works: one portrays Andy Warhol dining with friends at The Factory, and another depicts Lincoln Kirstein and other friends dining at a New York restaurant.
 These works were exhibited in a 2014 retrospective show.

+Three of Wyeth original paintings, Snapper, Red tailed Hawk, and With Green Pepper, were destroyed by a fire which occurred at the Maine Wyeth Art Gallery in Port Clyde, Maine in September 2023.